EugenMayer/docker-wordpress-boilerplate-simple/README.md

 docker-compose up -d
 ```

-And it's now all you need
+That is all all you need